What is Exit Velocity and How to Increase It

 What is Exit Velocity?

 Exit velocity (or exit speed) is the speed of a baseball or softball as it comes off a bat immediately after contact.
 As you can expect, hard hit balls have higher exit velocities than dribblers.
-While exit velocity is a great indicator of a player’s raw power, this metric alone cannot tell you the distance a batted ball will travel.
+As you can expect, hard hit balls have a higher chance of resulting in a hit than a slower hit ball.
+While exit velocity is king in the metric world, this alone cannot tell you the distance a batted ball will travel.
 To know how far a baseball or softball has been hit, you will need to know:

 - Exit Velocity